maximecb/noisecraft/README.md

   - Minimize the learning curve and reduce friction
   - Keep the user interface simple and uncluttered
   - Avoid drop-down menus and hidden options if possible
-  - Use keys and controls that will likely seem familiar to most users
+  - Use key combos and controls that will likely seem familiar to most users
   - Avoid ambiguity, use known/existing terminology wherever possible
 - Practical considerations:
   - Avoid images and sound samples to keep bandwidth/server costs low